vnFuhung2903/golang-multithreading/README.md

 ```
 ### String
 A string type represents the set of string values.
 A string value is a (possibly empty) sequence of bytes.
 The number of bytes is called the length of the string and is never negative.
 Strings are immutable: once created, it is impossible to change the contents of a string.
 The predeclared string type is `string`.\
 The length of a string s can be discovered using the built-in function `len`.
 The length is a compile-time constant if the string is a constant.
 A string's bytes can be accessed by integer indices 0 through `len`-1.
-It is illegal to take the address of such an element; if s[i] is the i'th byte of a string, &s[i] is invalid.
+It is illegal to take the address of such an element; if s[i] is the i-th byte of a string, &s[i] is invalid.

 ### Array
 An array is a numbered sequence of elements of a single type, called the element type.
 The number of elements is called the length of the array and is never negative.\